 Personality indexing is a type of psychometric testing that measures and quantifies personality traits.
 They are the modern-day version of personality tests.
-Personality indexing allows us to review and understand why we interact with others the way we do, as well as glean insight into our personality strengths and weaknesses.
+Personality indexing allows us to review and understand why we interact with others the way we do and glean insight into our personality strengths and weaknesses.

-The information obtained from a personality index screening can be used to better understand individual personality and further our journey towards self-actualization.
-Leadership executive’s that encourage self-actualization processes through team coaching services often find improved work ethics and productivity are achieved.
+The information obtained from a personality index screening can better understand individual personality and further our journey towards self-actualization.
+Leadership-minded executives that encourage self-actualization processes through team coaching services achieve improved work ethic and productivity.

 Examples of regarded personality indexing tools include:

 - Enneagram Testing